prody/ProDy/doc/tutorials/ensemble_analysis/nmr.rst

 Write NMD file
 -------------------------------------------------------------------------------

-Write principal modes into an :term:`NMD` file for NMWiz using :func:`.writeNMD` function:
+Write principal modes into an :ref:`nmd-format` file for NMWiz using :func:`.writeNMD` function:

 .. ipython:: python